PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Knowledge allowed him to draw from history a myriad of events with similar aspects to his present, providing heuristics that could apply again.
 His good judgement then allowed to weigh and combine these historical heuristics to assess the probability distribution of different outcomes in the future, thus providing a response that defied the views of his time.

-**Knowledge provides the building blocks, judgement assembles them.** On both knowlege and judgement, recent progress has been massive for AI models:
+**Knowledge provides the building blocks, judgement assembles them.** On both knowledge and judgement, recent progress has been massive for AI models:

 - **Knowledge:** Leading models already know more in most areas of science than PhD students specialized in these areas [^GPQA].
 These models possess a knowledge of both superhuman breadth and depth.
 - **Judgement:** models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill[^gold_IMO].